Frank Wisner: CIA career

 Wisner suffered a serious breakdown in September 1958.
 He was diagnosed as manic depressive and received electroshock therapy.
 Bissell replaced Wisner as Deputy Director of Plans.
 After a lengthy recovery, Wisner became chief of the CIA's London Station.

 In 1961, Wisner was ordered to organize CIA activities in British Guiana.

 In 1962, Wisner retired from the CIA.

-Family
+Personal life and death

 Wisner married Mary Ellis 'Polly' Knowles (1912–2002) and they had four children: Elizabeth Wisner, Graham Wisner, Ellis Wisner, and Frank G. Wisner who entered into diplomatic service.

-Death

-Wisner died by suicide on October 29, 1965.
+Wisner died on October 29, 1965, by suicide.